splitwise/super_diff/README.md

       ["blargh", "gragh", 1, ["raz", ["ralston"]], ["foreal", ["zap"]]] ]

-We want to know what the difference is between them, so we say:
+We want to know what the difference is between them, so we say (note: the API doesn't work like this yet but you get the idea):

+    differ = SuperDiff::Differ.new
+    result = differ.diff(a, b)
     stdout = StringIO.new
-    differ = SuperDiff::Differ.new(stdout)
+    reporter = SuperDiff::Reporter.new(stdout)
-    differ.diff(a, b)
+    reporter.report(result)

-Differ#diff will dump some output to the stream you've given, so if we read the StringIO here, we'll get this:
+Assuming that Reporter#report takes the result from the Differ and dumps output to the stream we've given, if we read the StringIO here, we'll get this:

     Error: Arrays of same size but with differing elements.